monome/docs/norns/help.md

 #### charger
 {: .no_toc }

 The charger that comes with norns is GEO151UB-6020 and its power specs are 2A / 5.25V.
 A direct replacement can be purchased [from Adafruit](https://www.adafruit.com/product/1994).
+This brick is of *very* high quality and can use 110 or 240 VAC input, so it can be used outside of the US with a simple plug adapter.

 #### battery
 {: .no_toc }